Numerics and Plasma Computing

-My research builds largely on numerical plasma simulations.
+My research often exploits computer simulations and numerical tools.
 We use fluid and kinetic plasma simulations to model turbulence, kinetic instabilities, magnetic reconnection, and the global evolution of plasma systems.
-Some of these numerical methods describe the plasma like a highly conducting fluid (magnetohydrodynamic), others treat the plasma as a collection of individual particles (particle-in-cell).
+Some of these numerical methods describe the plasma as a highly conducting fluid (magnetohydrodynamics), others treat the plasma as a collection of individual particles (particle-in-cell).

 Our simulation work based on particle-in-cell simulations of turbulence has led to a number of press releases and articles:

-One of my current major projects is the application of our computer code ALPS, which stands for Arbitrary Linear Plasma Solver.
+One of my current projects is the application of our computer code ALPS, which stands for Arbitrary Linear Plasma Solver.
 ALPS is a numerical solver for the full hot-plasma dispersion relation in a plasma with arbitrary background distribution functions.
 The numerical code determines the behaviour of kinetic plasma waves including relativistic effects.
-More details can be found on http://www.alps.space.
+A particular strength of the code is that it can use velocity distribution functions measured by spacecraft and analyser their stability directly.
+More details can be found on http://alps.space.
+The ALPS code is publicly available at https://github.com/danielver02/ALPS, and the code paper can be found here.

 Our solver NHDS (The New Hampshire Dispersion Relation Solver) calculates the linear hot-plasma dispersion relation in a plasma consisting of drifting bi-Maxwellians.
 The code is publicly available at https://github.com/danielver02/NHDS, and the code paper can be found here.